opalmer/netifaces-merged/README.rst

 This package is not my own.
-Full credit for the original code goes to Alastair Houghton [alastair AT alastairs-place DOT net] for his netifaces pacakge.
+Full credit for the original code goes to Alastair Houghton [alastair AT alastairs-place DOT net] for his netifaces package.
 Credit also goes to Kevin Kelley [kelleyk AT kelleyk D0T net] for porting the original netifaces code to Python 3.x and creating the netifaces-py3 package.